 What to Do If You Have Been Injured in the Workplace

 If you have been injured in the workplace, either due to a lack of an adequate health and safety plan, or because the health and safety plan was not followed, you may have a claim.
 If you have a loved one that was killed at the workplace, you may also have a claim.
-Contact the determined Atlanta workers’ compensation attorneys at the Bader Law Firm, LLC to discuss the specifics of your case.
+Contact the determined Atlanta workers’ compensation attorneys at Bader Scott Injury Lawyers to discuss the specifics of your case.
 Do not delay.
 There are time constraints on when and whether you can file your claim.